conan-io/docs/reference/tools/system/pip_manager.rst

 PipEnv
 ======

-The ``PipEnv`` helper is a wrapper to install Python packages using pip within a virtualenv, installing packages in isolation without interfering witg other packages in the system or the Conan package itself.
+The ``PipEnv`` helper is a wrapper to install Python packages using pip within a virtualenv, installing packages in isolation without interfering with other packages in the system or the Conan package itself.

 .. currentmodule:: conan.tools.system